sunmiao0301/berkeley-cs61b-data-structures/README.md

 Because this repo is used by two PC, so:

 - git xx before do work on it
-- git xx after finish your work on it
+- git push after finish your work on it

 ### why this